thepoly/docs/Style Guide.md

 Avoid overusing any one name in a story, especially in sports articles.

-See *The Rensselaer Handbook* for a good history of the Institute.
+See *Rensselaer Handbook* for a good history of the Institute.
 If you need additional historical material, go to the Institute Archives in the Folsom Library.

 #### Rensselaer Union
 Use on first reference, use *the Union* subsequently.
 Do not use *Student Union*.